stevenah/biomedia-2019-sample-submission/README.md

 We thank you for your interest in this years Biomedia challenge and wish you the best of luck.

 ## How to Participate
 To participate, we require you to build a Docker image of your submission which includes all required dependencies and can be run using the latest version of Docker.
-Note that the data should not be included within the Docker image itself, as it will be injected by us.
+Please note that the data should not be included within the Docker image itself, as it will be injected by us.
 Assume that the test dataset will be located at `/biomedia`.
 An example submission is included within this repository, where we show an example of a Keras based submission.

 ## Testing your Docker image
 To test you submission, run the following bash command: